The lab-grown diamond brand also collaborated with the website The Future Rocks on a collection launching today.

 It also was the brand’s first chronograph with a tachymeter scale engraved on the bezel, designed to measure speed instantly and clearly.

 During the 1980s, when the popularity of collecting wristwatches was growing, Daytonas fitted with this so-called exotic dial became known as “Paul Newman” Daytonas.
-Along with the red Daytona designation
+Along with the red Daytona designation at 6 o’clock and the red outer seconds track, these watches also have subsidiary dials, Phillips said.

 The Art Deco feel of the font and the hash marks with small squares used for the counters set them apart from the standard Daytona dials.